ratwolfzero/hopalong_python/README.md

 ### Color Mapping

 In both versions of the programm (basic or extended), pixels are color-coded based on the number of times they are "hit" by trajectory points, referred to as the "pixel hit count."
 However, trajectory points are floating-point values and do not directly correspond to pixel coordinates.
 Instead, they are mapped to integer pixel coordinates on the image.
+The mapping is handled by scale factors using the image size and trajectory extents (min, max values).For the very details you can consult the function "compute_trajectory_and_image" in the code.

 ### Pixel Hit Counts

 As each trajectory point is generated, it is mapped to a corresponding pixel by converting its floating-point coordinates to integer values.
 This mapping results in certain pixels being "hit" multiple times, creating areas of varying density within the image.
+Note: While defining the corresponding image array it is initialized by zero values.
+For details see above mentioned code section.

 ### Multiple Hits

 Pixels with higher hit counts are color-coded to reflect their density.
 The program uses Matplotlib's 'hot' colormap, which applies a gradient that transitions from dark (low hit count) to bright (high hit count), effectively visualizing areas of higher activity within the attractor.
+The visualization of density may help in understanding the attractors behavior.

 ### Handling High Density

-Matplotlib scales the hit counts to fit within the colormap's finite range of colors using normalization.
-If a pixel's hit count exceeds the maximum value set for the colormap, it is mapped to the highest color available in the colormap.
-This means that extremely high-density pixels will all appear in the brightest color, ensuring the full range of densities is represented, but without repeating colors.
+Matplotlib applies normalization to scale the hit counts to fit within the finite range of colors provided by the colormap.
+Pixels with hit counts that exceed the defined maximum for the colormap are mapped to the highest color in the colormap.
+This ensures that extremely high-density pixels are represented in the brightest color, effectively conveying the density information for all pixels while maintaining a clear and distinct color gradient across varying densities.

 ### Additional Features